 Available supports range from centres dedicated to supporting women in the trades, to specialised educational opportunities.
 On the more general end of the spectrum, the BC Centre for Women in the Trades (BCCWITT) provides essential services in the province by actively recruiting women and preparing them for a range of trades occupations within construction and the skilled trades industry.
-Their Skills Training services are delivered in both a hybrid cohort-based model and a one-on-one model.
-To ensure that learning does not stop with this training, participants are subsequently guided towards additional training, certifications, and apprenticeship programs to ensure a smooth, continuous pathway for women wanting to enhance their career progression (BCCWITT, 2024) Provinces such as Alberta and Nova Scotia have program supports for women apprentices in particular, aimed at incentivising women to pursue their apprenticeship in the skilled trades (OAWA, 2024; Nova Scotia Apprenticeship Agency, 2024).
+Their Skills Training services are delivered in both a hybrid cohortbased model and a one-on-one model.
+To ensure that learning does not stop with this training, participants are subsequently guided towards additional training, certifications, and apprenticeship programs to ensure a smooth, continuous pathway for women wanting to enhance their career progression (BCCWITT, 2024) The Western Joint Electrical Training society also have developed a Women in Trades (WIRED) initiative.
+With the goal of promoting gender diversity and inclusion within the skilled trades, the initiative includes gateway training workshops for women to explore, online learning platform and resources, as well as upgrade courses with gender-minority apprentices and red seal electricians getting priority (WJETS, 2025).
+Provinces such as Alberta and Nova Scotia have program supports for women apprentices in particular, aimed at incentivizing women to pursue their apprenticeship in the skilled trades (OAWA, 2024; Nova Scotia Apprenticeship Agency, 2024).